7 Career Fields Booming in Pennsylvania (and Nationwide)

 To work as a clinical mental health counselor, professionals must obtain a minimum of a master’s degree and maintain a license to practice (in most states).
 Professionals with more education and advanced training are frequently rewarded with more job options, higher-paying salaries, greater chances for career advancement, and increased professional flexibility.

 According to the Bureau of Labor Statistics, there is strong competition for jobs in the most prestigious accounting and business firms.
-You can increase your chances at landing one of these positions with the knowledge you’ll gain in a relevant master’s program.
-The 18 months that NU’s program requires will be well worth it: master’s degree in Accounting is one of the top ten highest paying degrees in business, with a starting salary of $66,000.
+You can increase your chances of landing one of these positions with the knowledge you’ll gain in a relevant master’s program.
+The 18 months that NU’s program requires will be well worth it: master’s degree in Accounting is one of the top ten highest-paying degrees in business, with a starting salary of $78,000.

 Residents of Pennsylvania who wish to pursue careers in the field of accounting are particularly fortunate.
-The annual mean wage for accountants in Pennsylvania is about $75,000, higher than the national average, and Pennsylvania has the fifth-highest employment level of accountants and auditors by state.
+The annual mean wage for accountants in Pennsylvania is about $78,780, higher than the national average, and Pennsylvania has among the highest employment levels of accountants and auditors by state.

 Additionally, accounting is listed as one of the top 5 industries for entrepreneurs, so if you’d like to launch your own business, the specialized knowledge you’ll gain from a graduate degree will give you a definite advantage!

-Post-secondary education administrators, such as school principals, superintendents, and university presidents earn an average salary of $109,000.
-Pennsylvania currently has 4,740 professionals employed in related positions.
-These jobs serve as chief executive positions for schools and address issues regarding student achievement, budgeting, and resources.
+Post-secondary education administrators, university presidents, and administrators earn an average salary of $99,940.
+Pennsylvania currently has 7,970 professionals employed in related positions.
+These jobs serve as chief executive positions for universities and address issues regarding student achievement, budgeting, and resources.

-Neumann's doctorate in Educational Leadership is the perfect fit if you’re ready to expand your career beyond the classroom by taking on more of a school principal or superintendent role.
+Neumann's doctorate in Educational Leadership is the perfect fit if you’re ready to expand your career beyond the classroom by taking on more of a school principal, superintendent, or university leadership role.
 Note: NU's Educational Leadership program has a Pre K-12 Administrative Certification option available as well.

-NEUMANN'S GRAD PROGRAM ARE DESIGNED WITH YOU IN MIND.
+NEUMANN'S GRAD PROGRAMS ARE DESIGNED WITH YOU IN MIND.

 Regardless of your graduate program, Pennsylvania has a substantial job market with promising job growth in a large number of fields.
 To learn more about the graduate degrees offered at Neumann University, check out our list of programs.
 You can also request more information, or if you're ready, start your application online today!